EvanKepner/mutatest/README.rst

 Selecting a running mode
 ------------------------

-:code:`mutatest` has different running modes to make trials faster.
+``mutatest`` has different running modes to make trials faster.
 The running modes determine what will happen after a mutation trial.
 For example, you can choose to stop further mutations at a location as soon as a survivor is detected.
 The different running mode choices are: